Freshly Baked Soda Bread

 Step One

-Preheat the oven to 400 degrees.
+Preheat the oven to (400°F) = (204°C) degrees.
 Grease a 9-inch cast-iron skillet with butter.
-(You can also use a cookie sheet) Grab a bowl and mix together the flour, baking soda, salt, and sugar.
+(You can also use a cookie sheet.)
+Mix the dry ingredients: flour, baking soda, salt, and sugar in a large bowl.
+Note that I like using bread flour rather than all-purpose flour.

 Easy to make Bread